temporalio/documentation/docs/content/why-temporal.md

 With a traditional system, a service function execution is both volatile and short-lived.

 - If a function execution fails, it's not resumable because all execution state is lost.
-The longer a function execution awaits, the higher the change of failure.
+The longer a function execution awaits, the higher the chance of failure.
 - A traditional function execution typically has a limited lifespan, often measured in minutes.

 With Temporal, a Workflow Execution is resumable.